Lenddo/android-lenddo/wiki/onboardingsdk.md

 ### 6.1.2.
 Configuring a Google API console project

-You need to configure a google api console project by click the button  "Configure a Project" [from this link](https://developers.google.com/identity/sign-in/android/start-integrating#configure_a_console_name_project).
+You need to configure a google api console project by clicking the button  "Configure a Project" [from this link](https://developers.google.com/identity/sign-in/android/start-integrating#configure_a_console_name_project).
 You need to provide the package name of your android application, you can check your **AndroidManifest.xml** file to verify the package name and you also need to provide the SHA-1 hash of your signing certificate.
 After successfully creating a google api console project, you must download client configuration and it will be download as **credentials.json** and copy the **Client ID** from the last configure a project dialog window.
 Put the **credentials.json** file onto your src **assets** directory and place your client id into your **AndroidManifest.xml** as meta data inside the application key, as shown below.

 AndroidManifest.xml